New Study Shows Most People Will Develop Mental Illnesses In Their Lifetime

 Advertisement

-Over 80% of participants developed a mental illness at some point during the study, while just 17% remained completely mentally well.
+Over 80 percent of participants developed a mental illness at some point during the study, while just 17 percent remained completely mentally well.
 As researcher Aaron Reuben told the Scientific American, people who never have a mental health condition are the ones who stand out.

-This new research is so important because it provides a powerful reminder that no one suffering from a mental illness should be ashamed to seek the treatment they need and deserve.
+This new research is so important because it provides a powerful reminder that anyone suffering from a mental illness shouldn't be ashamed to seek the treatment they need and deserve.
 This is especially true because previous studies have shown that treatment for mental health issues is effective.
-For example, over 80% of PTSD sufferers recover with the right treatment, but many people with the condition don't seek help at all.
+For example, over 80 percent of PTSD sufferers recover with the right treatment, but many people with the condition don't seek help at all.

 Advertisement